waipingng/ML-course-pj1-fork/readme.md

 ### Data Reproduction
+Extracted only the necessary columns from the dataset and removed rows with missing values.
+Then, merging the dataset with regional income distribution data to complete the dataset.
+Applied one-hot encoding to categorical variables.
+Scaled the remaining numerical features using a standard scaler for normalization.
 - install the additional package: pip install -r `requirements.txt`
 - run `preprocess.ipynb` file for all pre-processing data to convert the data to be ready for building models.
-- run `pred.ipynb` file for obtaining the best prediction model among all prediction results which are individually tuned.

 # Modeling Approaches
-### Data Preprocessing
+### Model Constructing
-Using `preprocess.ipynb`
-- Extracted only the necessary columns from the dataset and removed rows with missing values.
-- Merged the dataset with regional income distribution data to complete the dataset.
-- Applied one-hot encoding to categorical variables.
-- Scaled the remaining numerical features using a standard scaler for normalization.
+Running `pred.ipynb` file for obtaining the best prediction model among all prediction results which are individually tuned.

 ### Individual Models Explored